Democrats win in several states on abortion rights and other highlights from Tuesday's elections

 Abortion rights may not be a potent enough issue to swing an election on its own.
 Several GOP governors who supported new bans cruised to reelection last year, including Ohio’s Mike DeWine, Florida’s Ron DeSantis and Texas’ Greg Abbott.

-But the Kentucky governor’s race shows it can still be a key element of a Democratic candidate’s victory.

-Beshear’s father was a two-term governor and he has a long history of winning statewide elections.
-But abortion was his campaign's key issue.
+But abortion was the key issue across the country on Tuesday.
 And that should worry Republicans in competitive races next year.

 GOOD NIGHT FOR DEMOCRATS, BUT MAYBE NOT FOR 2024